kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/linux/ubuntu.md

 GDMSESSION=ubuntu-wayland
 ```

+## Recover Ubuntu Desktop

+If you have any wierdness and do not know how to fix it,

+`sudo apt autoremove gdm3 ubuntu-desktop`
+`sudo apt purge gdm3 ubuntu-desktop`
+`sudo apt-get install gdm3 ubuntu-desktop`
+`sudo /etc/init.d/gdm restart`

+## Fix login window and gnome-shell issue

+`sudo apt install --reinstall gdm3 ubuntu-desktop gnome-shell`
+`sudo systemctl reboot`

 ## Change Wayland to X11 Window Manager

-* If you wish to do it permanently, edit /etc/gdm3/custom.conf and uncomment the line:
+* If you wish to do it permanently, edit `/etc/gdm3/custom.conf` and uncomment the line:

 `#WaylandEnable=false`

 * Save and reboot

-## Fix login and gnome-shell issue

-`sudo apt install --reinstall gdm3 ubuntu-desktop gnome-shell`

-`sudo systemctl reboot`

-## Monitor display issue
+## Change Screen Resolution

 ```shell
 xiaofengli@xiaofenglx:~$ xrandr -q